AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Delete Type`

 Deletes a type from the specified tenant and namespace.
-Note that a type cannot be deleted if any streams or stream views or other types reference it.
+Note that a type cannot be deleted if any streams, stream views, or other types reference it.

 **Request**
  ```text